Encyclopedia: Free encyclopedias

-The concept of a free encyclopedia began with the Interpedia proposal on Usenet in 1993, which outlined an Internet-based online encyclopedia to which anyone could submit content and that would be freely accessible.
+The concept of a free encyclopedia began with the Interpedia proposal on Usenet in 1993, which outlined an Internet-based online encyclopedia to which anyone could submit content that would be freely accessible.
 Early projects in this vein included Everything2 and Open Site.
 In 1999, Richard Stallman proposed the GNUPedia, an online encyclopedia which, similar to the GNU operating system, would be a "generic" resource.
 The concept was very similar to Interpedia, but more in line with Stallman's GNU philosophy.

-It was not until Nupedia and later Wikipedia that a stable free encyclopedia project was able to be established on the Internet.
+It was not until Nupedia and later Wikipedia that a stable free encyclopedia project could be established on the Internet.